Concentrations

 Who can declare a concentration?
 Are they mandatory?
 How many can I declare?

-For CSCI students, concentrations are optional.
+For both CSCI and CMPE students, concentrations are optional.

-For both CSCI and NETS, there is a limit of one concentration per degree.
+There is a limit of one concentration per degree.
 This is not to say that you cannot take classes in, or specialize in, more than one sub-area; however, only one of these areas can appear on your transcript as an official concentration.

 Available concentrations